 But eCommerce teams can’t always let the artificial intelligence-powered algorithm run wild, completely unrestricted.

 To control the AI, you can add flexible business controls or ‘recommendation rules’ to the machine learning models that power your recommendation engine.
 They add the human touch to enable real-world personalization.
 Depending on how it’s set up, you can finetune your recommendation strategies so that the product selections are more closely aligned with campaigns, promotions, and wider business goals.
-These controls effectively enable filtering and act as ‘AI Overrides’ by incorporating a business logic layer overlaid on top of the
+These controls effectively enable filtering and act as ‘AI Overrides’ by incorporating a business logic layer overlaid on top of the recommendation engine.

 We’ll now try to understand when is it best to incorporate business controls – including promotion, blacklists, and conditional rules.
 But before that let’s see why it’s advisable to start the recommendation algorithm un-ruled.